adityajoshi49/FastLED_clone_AJ/Chipset-reference.md

 * TM1829 - similar to the TM1809/WS2811, but also allows setting 32 base current levels for brightness/power usage control - i have a set of these, but the code for them doesn't work yet
 * TLS3001 - I get a lot of requests for this one.
 Unsure what benefits it provides, but among other things it's 12-bits per color vs. 8-bit for most of the currently supported chipsets.
-* APA102 - I don't remember much about this one, other than I have a sample that I was asked to implement support for
 * TI TLC5940 - this is a heavy hitter - also 12 bit color, led color correction support, 16 led channels per chip - i've heard of people doing RGBW with setups like this.﻿
 * TI TLC5947 like above, but with 24 channels
-* LPD1886 - another 12-bit-capable driver chip, which unlike the LPD8806, appears to be internally clocked (i.e., the LPD8806 uses real "SPI", but this chip does not).
-Although it doesn't offer software color correction, it does drive the red channel 1.5ma higher than the green and blue channels, which helps compensate.

 Here's a chart listing the various chipsets and pieces of data that we know about them at the moment.
 Chipset power draw is how much power a single chip draws when the leds are off, but power is connected: